Actifio/zfdr/README.md

 Installation tips:

 * This function requries PowerShell 7 and will not work with PowerShell 5.
-* If you are seeing a message requiring you to install the VMware Image Builder module, make sure you are using the latest version of the ps1 file found in this repository.
+* To prevent seeing a message requiring you to install the VMware Image Builder module, make sure you are using the latest version of the ps1 file found in this repository.
 * If you cannot run install-module from PowerShell Gallery due to corporate networking or security, then you can install the two Actifio modules from their github repos found here:  https://github.com/Actifio and the VMware module from here:  https://developer.vmware.com/web/tool/vmware-powercli

 ### PowerShell Version 7